abskmj/notes/content/posts/trading-view-charts/pancakeswap-tokens.md

 [TradingView Techincal Analysis Charts](https://in.tradingview.com/HTML5-stock-forex-bitcoin-charting-library/?feature=technical-analysis-charts) can replace the Lightweight Charts.
 You would need to request access to the technical charts on their website to use them.
 [Source code]({{< ref "bmc-extra-pancake/index.md" >}}) of one of my starter project is available.

 I run a gig on [Fiverr.com](https://www.fiverr.com/share/Gd8pwL) to help with such integrations and customizations.
+You can also connect with me on [Discord](https://discordapp.com/users/220585271983472650).

 > If you are new to Fiverr, you can use [my referral link](http://www.fiverr.com/s2/730602a4fa) to signup and get 20% off on your first order.